ksu-cs-textbooks/cis301/content/10-chapter/10_7-termination.md

 ## Decidability and the Halting problem

 It is an obvious question whether we could write a program to check whether another program always terminates.
-Unfortunately, this (the famous *Halting problem*) turns out to be impossible, as was demonstrated by Alan Turing.
+Unfortunately, this (the *Halting problem*) turns out to be impossible, as was demonstrated by Alan Turing.
 The Halting problem is an example of an *undecidable* problem in computer science -- a decision problem (a problem with a yes/no answer) that we can't correctly answer one way or another on all inputs, even if we have unlimited resources.